 All students receiving loan funds are required to participate in both entrance and exit counseling.
 Entrance counseling takes place prior to the first disbursement of the loan and exit counseling is conducted prior to or at the time the student borrower ceases enrollment.
 Student loan counseling discusses information regarding the responsibilities of indebtedness, repayment options and consequences should you fail to repay the loan.
 Student loan counseling is an online process with the U.S. Department of Education at studentloans.gov.
 Exit counseling packets are mailed to all students with instructions on the exit counseling process.
 The deadline date for processing loans for first semester is November 15 and April 15 for second semester.

 GCC will disburse student loans in at least two installments.
 No installment will be greater than half of the amount of the loan.
-First year students borrowing for the first time will not have their loans disbursed until 30 days after the first day of the enrollment period for the student.
 Student loan money must first be used to pay for tuition, fees, books and room and board, if applicable.
-If loan funds remain, the balance will be disbursed to the student.
-Students need to be enrolled at least half-time in order to receive their loan funds.
-If a student is not attending their classes, the individual student will be contacted and the withdrawal process may need to begin.
+If loan funds remain, the balance will be disbursed to you.
+You need to be enrolled at least half-time in order to receive your loan funds.
+If you are not attending your classes, you will be contacted and the withdrawal process may need to begin.

 Student loans, unlike grants and work-study, are borrowed money that must be repaid, with interest, just like car loans and home mortgages.
 Students cannot have these loans canceled because they didn't like the education they received, didn't get a job in their field of study or because the student is experiencing financial problems.
 Loans are legal obligations, so before a student decides to take out a loan, they need to think about the amount they will need to repay over the years.
 The recipient of a student loan must recognize a loan is a debt incurred by the student, not the parents.
 The responsibility for understanding the conditions and regulations of the loan process, as well as the repayment schedules, rests with the student borrower.
 Students can find out more about student loans at studentloans.gov.